augustorosa/snowflake-snowpro-specialty-genai-study-notes/exam_prep/Practice_Questions.md

 ### Domain 1: Snowflake for Gen AI Overview (Questions 1-13)

 **Question 1**
-Which of the following is the primary component of Snowflake's AI and ML platform that provides pre-trained LLM functions?
+A Snowflake administrator needs to disable Cortex functions across their entire account for security compliance.
+Which of the following is the correct approach to disable Cortex?

-A) Snowflake ML
+A) Use ALTER ACCOUNT SET ENABLE_CORTEX = FALSE
-B) Cortex
+B) Use ALTER SESSION SET ENABLE_CORTEX = FALSE
-C) Snowpark
+C) Use ALTER WAREHOUSE SET ENABLE_CORTEX = FALSE
-D) Data Cloud
+D) Use ALTER DATABASE SET ENABLE_CORTEX = FALSE

 **Question 2**
 When implementing a Retrieval-Augmented Generation (RAG) architecture in Snowflake, which data type is specifically designed to store and operate on vector embeddings?